 Hydrating Ingredients:

-Look for cleansers that contain humectants like glycerin, hyaluronic acid, and aloe vera.
-These ingredients work to attract moisture to the skin.
+Seek cleansers that have humectants such as glycerin, hyaluronic acid and aloe vera.
+These ingredients have a moisturizing effect thereby attracting moisture to the skin.

 Creamy or Milky Textures: